emwap/stream-paper/paper.md

    g b
 ~~~

-We demonstrate fusion using a concrete example: `map f . map
+We demonstrate fusion using a concrete example: `map f . map g`.
+To
-g`.
-Recall the definition of `map` below:
+refresh our memories we repeat the definition of `map` below:

 ~~~ {.haskell}
 map :: (a -> b) -> Stream a -> Stream b